OctopusDeploy/Issues/docs/CONTRIBUTING.md

 If you have a suggestion or a feature request, please post it to [our UserVoice site](https://octopusdeploy.uservoice.com) so others can vote for it.

+## If you are a member of the Octopus team

+The Octopus team internally uses this repository as described in the [internal contribution guide](CONTRIBUTING.internal.md).